starforgelabs/balance-server-2/README.md

 ### List Detected Serial Devices

-This will return a `SerialList`, which is an array of `SerialPortResponse` objects.
+This will return a `SerialListPacket`, which is an array of `SerialPortResponse` objects.
 The important fields are:

 *   `connected` - A boolean that indicates whether the server is